Las Vegas, Nevada

 As a result of this growth the race has flourished.
 Today it is the largest law enforcement event of its kind in the World with teams participating from Calgary Canada, RCMP both men and women, Berlin and Hamburg Germany and law enforcement teams throughout the United States.
 The Challenge Cup/Baker to Vegas Relay is truly a National and International event.

 The Current Race

-On Sunday, eight hours after the last team finishes, an Awards Ceremony is held in the Rio Hotel for over 6000 runners and support personnel; several thousand family members and friends; and almost a thousand race volunteers.
+On Sunday, eight hours after the last team finishes, an Awards Ceremony is held in the Hilton Hotel Convention room for over 6000 runners and support personnel; several thousand family members and friends; and almost a thousand race volunteers.
 The festivities began with a most impressive Opening Program providing entertainment for all.
 Over 145 VIP law enforcement dignitaries, chiefs of police, agents—in—charge and sheriffs are introduced to the crowd.